dijour/CancerCAD/README.md

 # CancerCAD - A Carnegie Mellon University 15-112 Term Project

-Cancer CAD is a medical imaging tool to help doctors and patients understand the three-dimensional characteristics of tumors, using only two-dimensional tumor data (magnetic resonance images).
+CancerCAD is a medical imaging tool to help doctors and patients understand the three-dimensional characteristics of tumors, using only two-dimensional tumor data (magnetic resonance images).

-*Author: Dean Dijour
+* Author: Dean Dijour
-*Mentor: Lukas Peraza
+* Mentor: Lukas Peraza

-Cancer CAD is a medical imaging tool to help doctors and patients understand the three-dimensional characteristics of tumors, using only two-dimensional tumor data (magnetic resonance images).

 ## DEPENDENCIES
 * Python 3 (https://www.python.org/downloads/)